ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/v1.2.0/README.md

 This solution is set up to easily (well, somewhat) configure any "character" drop table in the game.
 It can either add or replace existing drops.

 See the [Valheim wiki](https://github.com/Valheim-Modding/Wiki/wiki/ObjectDB-Table) to get a list of item names which can be used.

-A pretty comprehensive guide for prefabs can be found [here](https://gist.github.com/Sonata26/e2b85d53e125fb40081b18e2aee6d584)
+A pretty comprehensive guide for prefabs can be found here https://gist.github.com/Sonata26/e2b85d53e125fb40081b18e2aee6d584 or here https://steamcommunity.com/sharedfiles/filedetails/?id=2392080520

 # Features